Family Financial Planning Guide

 529 plan strategy

-- State tax deduction for in-state plan is often 5-9% — worth considering even if investment options are worse.
+- State tax deduction for in-state 529 is often 5-9% — worth considering even if investment options are worse than out-of-state plans.

-- Over-funding risk: unused 529 funds can now be rolled to Roth IRA for the beneficiary ($35K lifetime cap, 15-year account age required, annual IRA limits apply).
+- Over-funding exit (SECURE 2.0 § 126): unused 529 funds can be rolled to a Roth IRA for the beneficiary. $35,000 lifetime cap per beneficiary, 15-year account age required, annual rollover limited to the IRA contribution limit, subject to 5-year contribution look-back.3

 Term life insurance layering